Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Example token metadata: Fungible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An example of token metadata for a CIS2 implementation wrapping the GTU could be:
+An example of token metadata for a CIS2 implementation wrapping the CCD could be:

 .. code-block:: json

   {
-    "name": "Wrapped GTU Token",
+    "name": "Wrapped CCD Token",
-    "symbol": "wGTU",
+    "symbol": "wCCD",
     "decimals": 6,
-    "description": "A CIS2 token wrapping the Global Transaction Unit", "thumbnail": { "url": "https://location.of/the/thumbnail.png" },
+    "description": "A CIS2 token wrapping the Concordium native token (CCD)", "thumbnail": { "url": "https://location.of/the/thumbnail.png" },
     "display": { "url": "https://location.of/the/display.png" },
     "artifact": { "url": "https://location.of/the/artifact.png" },